Artillery of World War I: British Empire

 The United Kingdom's preparations were largely guided by its experience in the Second Boer War of 1899–1902.
 The British purchased the field guns that the Boers had used against them, and used these as prototypes for their own weapons.
 The British also modeled their howitzers after those used by the Boers.
 Some British designs were used by the United States.
 The British also supplied guns to Australia and New Zealand.
 Despite the long tradition of British naval heavy artillery developments, the British Empire did not have heavy field artillery before World War I, which disadvantaged the British infantry in the first years of the war.

 Italy

-The Kingdom of Italy did not join the war until May 1915, and did not have any artillery designs of its own.
-It therefore used artillery designs from other countries, built in Italian factories.
-The Italians lost nearly all their artillery in the Battle of Caporetto in October–November 1917, requiring a massive effort to rebuild, and also requiring supplies from other Allied countries.
+The italians had many types of artillery in WW1, ranging from italian designs such as the heavy 149/23, 210/8 and 149/35 field artillery and light 65/17 to foreign designs such as the commun french 105 mle 1913 Schneider.
+The italians were also the biggest users of self propelled heavy artillery with more than 100 italian Autocannone da 102/35 su SPA 9000 built.
 The Italians also used artillery that they captured from Austria-Hungary.
 After the war, the Italians seized most of the Austro-Hungarian weaponry, and some was still in service during World War II.